chrisnoonan98675/site/xl-deploy/how-to/deploy-your-first-application-on-glassfish.markdown

 - 5.0.0
 ---

-After you have installed [XL Deploy](http://xebialabs.com/products/xl-deploy) and logged in for the first time, follow these instructions to:
+After you have [installed XL Deploy](/xl-deploy/how-to/install-xl-deploy.html) and logged in for the first time, follow these instructions to:

-1. Create an environment and connect XL Deploy to a GlassFish installation running on Unix
+1. Connect XL Deploy to a GlassFish installation running on Unix
+1. Discover your GlassFish middleware containers
+1. Create an environment where you can deploy applications
 2. Import a sample application into XL Deploy
 3. Deploy the sample application to the environment that you created

-If you haven't set up XL Deploy yet, refer to [Install XL Deploy](/xl-deploy/how-to/install-xl-deploy.html) to install the software.

 ## Connect to your infrastructure